psas/psas.github.com/index.markdown

 rockets.
 We haven't built the biggest or highest-altitude amateur rocket, but we hope we're building one of the most sophisticated.

-Meetings take place almost every **Tuesday at 7pm at PSU**.
+Meetings take place almost every **Tuesday at 7pm at PSU in room FAB 86-01**.
 Come join us anytime!
 See our Schedule section for detailed information on the where and when we meet.

 ### Recent News: